 Startup journey

-I am currently the partner and cofounder of Path Mentors.
-Before then, I co-founded CityFoody (no longer active) in 2016 while I was still a student at Columbia.
+I am currently the CEO and co-founder of Path Mentors.
+On the side, I recently built CuPod, a proximity-based iOS social app with a built-in AI agent.
+Before all of this, I co-founded CityFoody (no longer active) in 2016 while still a student at Columbia.

 2019-Current